alaska instagram

 Alaska Nome road

 The road leading north out of Nome.
-There is 350 miles of road leading in/out of the town however it connects to nothing – eventually it all just ends.
-And the roads are closed October thru May.
+There are 350 miles of road leading in/out of the town; however, it connects to nothing – eventually it all just ends.
+And the roads are closed from October through May.

 alaska instagram